 - Preheat the oven to 425 degrees

-- In a small bowl, add the egg whites.
+- In a small bowl, mix the egg whites and lemon juice.
 In another small bowl, add the oat flour, lemon zest, Parmesan cheese, salt and pepper.

 - Dip both of the tilapia fillets in the egg whites, then immediately dip them in the flour mixture.
 Cover the fish to coat it completely.